marko0205/AWS-EC2-Word-Count/ReadME.md

 	....
 ```
 ### **mpi_utils.c**
 The last file contain the support functions, which will use the MPI library.
-First of all i've defined two differents MPI_Datatype, based on this two structures and all the data excanged will be sended in those formats.
-The first struct contain the word and the occurency of each, the second contain the information calculated by the MASTER for split the jobs equally.
+First of all i've defined two different MPI_Datatype, based on this two structures and all the data exchanged will be sent in those formats.
+The first struct contain the word and the occurrence of each, the second contain the information calculated by the MASTER for split the jobs equally.
 ```c
 typedef struct buffer_frequency_list {
     char word[WORDLENGHT];